Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Conclusion and Discussion

-In our study of FRB~20240114A, we detect a small fraction of upward drifting burst-clusters (23.82\%), decreasing to 10.89\% when single upward drifting burst-clusters are excluded.
+In our study of FRB~20240114A, we detected a small fraction of upward drifting burst-clusters (23.82\%), decreasing to 10.89\% when single-component upward drifting burst-clusters are excluded.
 Moreover, when only upward drifting burst-clusters consisting solely of consecutive time intervals are considered, this number further drops to just 9, as illustrated in Figure~\ref{consecutive_upward_drifting_burst-clusters}.
-Notably, these 9 consecutive upward drifting burst-clusters represent a proportion nearly identical to that reported for FRB~20201124A in \cite{2022RAA....22l4001Z}, suggesting similar underlying physical mechanisms across different repeating FRB sources.
+Notably, these 9 consecutive upward drifting burst-clusters represent a proportion nearly the same as that reported for FRB~20201124A in \cite{2022RAA....22l4001Z}.
+Considering that the mechanism of upward drifting is still unclear (though a few models have been proposed, e.g. \citet{2020ApJ...899..109W}), such rare upward series in multiple FRBs might hint at analogous conditions in their sources.

+In the analysis of the single-component burst-clusters, we observe a positive correlation between the drifting rate and the peak frequency (left panel of Figure~\ref{Rd_vs_FreqPeak_and_LogFlux}).
+This trend may be attributed to deviations between the adopted average DM and the true per-burst DM.
+The theoretical derivation shows that, under the assumption that DM deviations are the only source of the observed slope, the measured drifting rate should increase with frequency.
+However, both U1 and D1 burst-clusters exhibit different linear correlations.
+This indicates that DM deviations alone cannot fully account for the observed drifting behavior, implying that additional, possibly unknown processes may contribute to the observed frequency dependence.

-The analysis presented in this work reveals a robust inverse correlation between the drifting rate ($R_d$) and the sub-burst effective widths (see Figure~\ref{scatter_plot_Y1}).
-This inverse relationship corroborates the findings of \cite{2021MNRAS.507..246C} and suggests that the dynamical processes governing the drifting phenomena are closely linked to the temporal characteristics of the burst emission.
-In addition, for single-component burst-clusters, our results show that downward drifting events exhibit larger bandwidths, effective widths, and flux compared to upward drifting events (see Figures~\ref{scatter_plot_Y1} and \ref{Rd_vs_Flux}).
+The analysis presented in this work reveals an inverse correlation between the drifting rate and the sub-burst effective widths (see Figure ~\ref{scatter_plot_Y1}).
+This inverse relation corroborates the findings of \cite{2021MNRAS.507..246C}, which may indicate a triggered scenario involving a compact object (e.g. a pulsar or magnetar) and a separate FRB-emitting region along the line of sight.
+For single-component burst-clusters, our results show that downward drifting events exhibit larger bandwidths, effective widths, and flux compared to upward drifting events (see Figures~\ref{scatter_plot_Y1} and \ref{Rd_vs_FreqPeak_and_LogFlux}).
 However, the physical origin underlying these observational differences remains unclear, and further investigations are necessary to fully understand the mechanisms responsible for these drifting behaviors.
+In addition, the fractional bandwidths remain narrowly confined, with FWHM-corrected values of $\Delta\nu/\nu_0 \approx 0.22$-$0.27$ (see Figures~\ref{delta_v_over_v0_distribution}), well below the $\Delta\nu/\nu_0 \sim 0.58$ limit expected for emission outside the magnetosphere \citep{2024ApJ...974..160K}.
+This trend is more naturally accommodated by magnetospheric scenarios, though propagation effects may still contribute.
+Similar narrow-band behavior has also been reported for other repeaters \citep{2023ApJ...955..142Z,2025ApJ...988...41Z,2024ApJ...977..177K}.